Quadrifolium/OriginalPlanOnWeibo/_posts/ZHAN Yi-wen/2017-04-17-zhan-yi-wen.md

   <a href="http://weibo.com/6108090526/EEY5u9cxI">2017-04-17 21:53</a>
 </div>

 Can't watch the live.
-But I think, to win is the major thing. :v::v:
+But I think, to win is the major thing. :v:×2

 <!-- more -->